sandrine-bottinelli/cassis-lte-python/docs/source/config_keys.rst

-Accepted keys in the configuration directory
+Accepted keys in the configuration dictionary
 =============================================

 .. confval:: bandwidth